 During the Second World War Noele continued to work in theatre productions and also as part of ENSA – Entertainments National Service Association – which entertained troops with variety shows in the UK and abroad.
 Others involved with ENSA include singer Vera Lynn, singer/songwriter Ivor Novello and comedian/magician Tommy Cooper to name only a few.
 Founded in 1939 by impresario Basil Dean and the British Government the idea of ENSA was to provide the Navy, Army and Air Force with entertainment.
 The scheme became Combined Services Entertainment which continues to run to this day.

 In 1945 Noele made the first of two feature films.
 She had a minor part, as a neighbour Mrs Wilson, in 29 Acacia Avenue for Columbia Pictures.
 In 1946 British National Pictures made a movie version of The Lisbon Story – which was produced at the Neptune Studios in Borehamwood (which became ATV Elstree in the sixties).
 This film saw her in a much bigger part as Panache.
-Unfortunately its believed the film has been ‘lost’ however some ropey copies are circulated in film-fan circles.
+Unfortunately its believed the film has been officially ‘lost’ however it is circulated in film-fan circles.
+(Noele, below middle, in The Lisbon Story)

 In 1949 she starred in her first Royal Variety Performance with the cast of Brigadoon who performed a segment of the musical for King George VI and Queen Elizabeth.